GerganaKristinova/React-SPA-Project/README.md

 * [Approach](#approach-)

 ## About the Project: 📚
-This was my React Defense Project at the university.
-Showcasing a blog post type of website with fun UI.
+The projest is showcasing a blog post type of website with fun UI.
+Please keep in mind, the majority of the application is complete, however the UX is still under construction.

 ## Screenshots: 📷
 ### Here are some of the available pages...